James W. Gerard: Career

 Gerard was chairman of the Democratic campaign committee of New York County for four years.
-He served on the National Guard of the State of New York for four years.
+He served in the National Guard of the State of New York for four years.
 He served through the Spanish–American War (1898) on the staff of General McCoskry Butt.
 From 1900 to 1904, he was quartermaster, with the rank of major, of the 1st Brigade of the Guard.
 He was elected to the New York Supreme Court in 1907, where he served as a judge until 1911.

 U.S. Ambassador to Germany

 Under President Woodrow Wilson, Gerard served as the American Ambassador to Germany from 1913 to 1917.

 In 1914, Gerard was the Democratic (Tammany Hall) candidate for U.S. Senator from New York.
 He defeated the Anti-Tammany candidate, Franklin D. Roosevelt, in the Democratic primary, but lost the election to James W. Wadsworth, Jr.

 At the outbreak of World War I, in 1914, Gerard assumed the care of British interests in Germany, later visited the camps in which British prisoners were confined, and did much to alleviate their condition.
 His responsibilities were further increased by the fact that German interests in France, Britain, and Russia were placed in the care of the American embassies in those countries, which made the American embassy in Berlin become a sort of clearing house.
 From first-hand knowledge, he settled the question, much disputed among the Germans themselves, as to the official attitude of the German government toward the violation of Belgian neutrality.

 At the request of Gottlieb von Jagow, after the fall of Liège, Gerard served as intermediary for offering the Belgians peace and indemnity if they would grant passage of German troops through their country.
 On August 10, 1914, the Kaiser placed in Gerard's hands a telegram addressed personally to Wilson that declared that Belgian neutrality "had to be violated by Germany on strategical grounds."
 At the request of a high German official, the telegram was not made public as the Kaiser had wished but was sent privately to the President.
 After the sinking of the RMS Lusitania with many U.S. residents on board, on May 7, 1915, Gerard's position became more difficult.

 The German government asked him to leave the country in January 1917.
 Diplomatic relations were broken off on February 3, and he left Germany.
 He was detained for a time because of rumors that the German ambassador in America was being mistreated and that German ships had been confiscated.
 When the rumors were disproved, he was allowed to depart.
 He retired from diplomatic service in July 1917.